milkcircle/milkcircle.github.io/austen.md

 validates the tragic trope
 of the absurd, head-in-cloud parasite
 whose locust heart murders everything in the way,
-and never look back on the dead
+and never looks back on the dead

 acme{<del>gift</del>}